sarahsupp/hb-migration/README.md

 * mapdata
 * environmental rasters and data from movebank, interpolated to daily values
 * Bird Banding Laboratory encounter and recovery dataset
-* GBIF data, can be queried using R
+* GBIF data; can be queried using R

 ##### License:
 This code is available under a BSD 2-Clause License.